govuk-one-login/authentication-acceptance-tests/README.md

 ## Allure reporting

+Allure Framework is a flexible lightweight multi-language test report tool that shows a clear representation of what has been tested in a web report form.
+It allows extraction of useful information such as coverage, execution timeline etc... from the execution of tests.

+Mac:
+brew install allure

+Windows:
+scoop install allure
+or
+npm i allure-commandline

 Local report:

 1. Run the tests a usual, which will generate data in target/allure-results directory as set up in allure.properties